Welcome!

 Looms were used during the Middle Ages in France, Britain, Germany and other parts of Europe to knit tasseled caps, shawls, petticoats, blankets, stockings, bags, purses, sacks, nets, hammocks and curtains.
 It's believed that the apprentices of Guilds knit the carpet required for their Master on frames (knitting boards) as well.

-So why is loom knitting becoming popular again?
+Why is loom knitting becoming popular again?
 It could be because it's a fast and easy way for someone to get into knitting.
 The stitches come out even your first try.
 It's also a way for knitters who have mobility issues such as arthritis or carpal tunnel syndrome to continue with the craft.
 Loom knitting and needle knitting both have their strengths — there's no reason why you can't do both!

 While political lines are often drawn as to the "right" way to knit, this site doesn't.
 It does its best to present information to you and let you decide which way is best.
 If several techniques are known, they are shown.
 What it does do, though, is try to teach good loom knitting habits and practices.
-So if you're looking to expand your knowledge beyond the basic e-wrap stitch, you've come to the right place.
+So, if you're looking to expand your knowledge beyond the basic e-wrap stitch, you've come to the right place.
 Keep us bookmarked and come back often because we're continually growing with more hints, tips and techniques.

 Types of Looms